Naelitz/soundclip/README.md

 in March.
 Right now, basic audio playback works, but is **NOT PRODUCTION READY** yet.
 I try to keep the [dev blog](http://techwiz24.github.io/soundclip) up to date, you can get the most recent project status update there.

+I'm considering re-writing it in java (which I am more familiar with).

 ## Planned Features
 Below is a list of features I want to add, listed in order of importance